lukaszmakuch/rosmaro-redux/README.md

 ## How to write Rosmaro handlers

 Every [Rosmaro handler](https://rosmaro.js.org/doc/#bindings) is supposed to return a result in the shape of `{data, effect}`.
-While the `data` may be an arbitrary value, the `effect` needs to be either an an effect object recognized by the saga or an array of effect objects (or arrays of them).
+While the `data` may be an arbitrary value, the `effect` needs to be either an action recognized as an effect by the saga or an array of effects.
 This is a simple, valid result value:
 ```
 {data: undefined, effect: {type: 'INCREMENT', value: 42}}
 ```
-But also this is correct:
+This is correct as well:
 ```
 {
   data: undefined,